*

 I don’t need insane software, funny architecture or even creative design.

 I don’t like them especially if they are the most insane, funniest and amazing or creative.
-Software must be useful, architecture sustainable and design usable.
+Just make

 Thinking in lists makes your posts shallow and just an overview without deep insight.